-1. Introduction
+1 Introduction

 N-body simulations employing particle-mesh codes have nowadays become a very powerful tool for investigating the dynamics of disc galaxies.
-In particular, two-dimensional N-body models in which the stars and the cold interstellar gas are treated as two different components have successfully been applied in studies of spiral structure (e.g., Salo 1991; Thomasson 1991).
+In particular, twodimensional N-body models in which the stars and the cold interstellar gas are treated as two different components have successfully been applied in studies of spiral structure (e.g., Salo, 1991; Thomasson, 1991).
 A correct interpretation of computational results in terms of real phenomena poses serious problems, also because there are quantities introduced for numerical reasons which do not have clear physical counterparts.
 One of such artificial quantities is the softening length of the modified (non-Newtonian) gravitational interaction between the computer particles, and its value can critically affect the results of N-body experiments.
 It is thus of fundamental importance to have a prescription for choosing meaningful values of the softening length.
-From the stability point of view, it has been suggested that softening introduces a quite reasonable thickness correction for a twodimensional model (e.g., Sellwood 1986, 1987; see also Byrd et al. 1986).
+From the stability point of view, it has been suggested that softening introduces a quite reasonable thickness correction for a two-dimensional model and that, even where softening is not introduced directly, a grid has a similar effect (e.g., Sellwood, 1986, 1987; see also Sellwood, 1983 for an extensive discussion of the additional softening introduced by a finite grid size; Byrd et al., 1986).
 In this paper the analogy between numerical softening and finite-thickness effects is investigated in detail on the basis of a local linear stability analysis, and in particular the question "How faithfully does the softening mimic the thickness of galactic discs?" is addressed.
-It is found that high-softening two-dimensional models, frequently employed in N-body experiments, do not provide faithful simulations of real galactic discs.
-A prescription (\clubsuit) is given for choosing meaningful values of the softening length.
+It is found that high-softening twodimensional models, frequently employed in N-body experiments, do not provide faithful simulations of real galactic discs.
+A prescription (\spadesuit) is given for choosing meaningful values of the softening length.
+Grid effects are also estimated.